 Private Bank Mortgages

 Normally, not paying your property taxes or repayment plan can put you in danger of foreclosure.
-For reverse mortgages backed by the federal government and HUD, foreclosures are suspended for 60 days from March 18 – May 17, 2020.
+For reverse mortgages backed by the federal government and HUD, foreclosures and post-foreclosure evictions are suspended through July 31, 2021.
 Most reverse mortgages are backed by the federal government and HUD.
-Save as much money as you can now.
-You want to be able to make your repayment plan or property tax payments as soon as possible.

 If you are buying your home from the park and can only pay for the home payment and not the rent, write clearly on your payment that the money is for the home payment and not the lot rent.
 If you pay in cash, give them a letter along with your payment saying that.
 Make sure it is on your receipt from them too.